Operation Murambatsvina: Regain control of foreign currency dealings

 In the early 2000s, Zimbabwe fought to keep control of the foreign currency market by adopting a range of measures, usually spearheaded by Reserve Bank Governor Gideon Gono.
 Sokwanele, a Zimbabwean civic action support group, describes Gideon Gono as having played a major role in Operation Murambatsvina.
 In fact, Gideon Gono's appointment to Governor coincided with the beginning of a crackdown on illegal foreign currency dealings prompting one popular source of independent news to report that "one of his key areas of focus is the illegal foreign currency market".

 Sokwanele, in a different article, explains that the foreign currency market in Zimbabwe is broadly characterised by the formal market, the parallel market and the black market.
 They describe the black market as follows:

 Black market transactions happen on the streets, in the flea markets, and in back-rooms; sometimes for small sums of money like 20 US dollars; and the deals often take place between individuals.

-Commentators believe the government is specifically targeting the small-scale black market traders through Operation Murambatsvina.
+The government targeted the small-scale black market traders through Operation Murambatsvina.
 The Age, an Australian newspaper, reported on how informal vendors at one market, dubbed "The World Bank", maintains a façade of trading goods when their real business is dealing in hard cash, albeit very small amounts at a time.
-(In fact, Bulawayo's "The World Bank" was one of the markets targeted when Gono first become Governor of the Reserve Bank in [2003].)
+(Bulawayo's "The World Bank" was targeted when Gono first become Governor of the Reserve Bank in [2003].)

-Few analysts believe that the small amounts seized from vendors in one operation could begin to meet the country's massive foreign currency shortfall.
-This has led to some describing the government's action as indicative of their extreme desperation.

 Supporting the "Look East" policy

 ZANU-PF's drive towards resolving its economic crisis has included strengthening its historical ties with China.
 The state-controlled newspaper The Herald reported on Robert Mugabe's support for Operation Murambastvina, and on his view that the economy was beginning to receive serious and significant investments from the Far East:

 We should not look back, for, looking back, means back to our political enemies and detractors.
 Industry must recognise this new direction (Look East policy).

-This has led some to speculate that the destruction of the shanty towns are partly in support of Chinese business interests in Zimbabwe.
+The destruction of the shanty towns may have supported Chinese business interests in Zimbabwe.
 A report co-authored by Archbishop Ncube stated that: